 “The quantitative measures used to assess research output i.e. publication and citation data analysis” (MyRI).

-The impact of a particular work is measured by the number of times it is cited by other works and alternative metrics such as downloads and social media buzz.
+The impact of a particular work may be assessed by the number of times it is cited by other works and alternative metrics such as downloads and social media buzz.

-The importance of particular academic journals can be measured by the number of times their articles are cited and where they are cited.
+Academic journals are assessed by the number of times their articles are cited and where they are cited.

 Bibliometrics and altmetrics are important, but controversial.
 DORA (the Declaration of Research Assessment) is both a petition and declaration which recognizes the need to improve the way research is assessed using bibliometrics, pointing out the flaws in relying on journal metrics.